Programming Big Data Applications

 Getting started

-To execute these examples, you need to install Docker on your machine.
+To run the examples, you also need to install Docker on your machine.
 Docker is available for multiple platforms (Mac, Windows, Linux).
 For detailed instructions on installing, setting up, configuring, and using Docker, please refer to the official guide.

 After installing Docker, you must clone or download the repository: